ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 2.0.8
+### Release 2.0.9

- - Allow single quoted strings in all modes.
+ - Fixed bug that did not allow ISO-8859-1 characters and caused a crash.

 ## <a name="description">Description</a>